 A paediatrician, psychiatrist, psychologist or other professional trained in ASD can diagnose ASD.
 They’ll use a combination of behaviour tests (watching the child play and interact) and interviews with parents about the child’s development.

 Read more about ASD diagnosis.

 I wish I’d known that autism looks different in every child.
 A friend’s little boy was diagnosed with autism but he was very different from my son – her boy had no language and lost all eye contact with others.
 Although I knew something was wrong with my son, I didn’t think it was autism because not only did he have some words, he would look at me and smile.

 – Jenny, mother of Alexander, aged five

-Other ASD facts
+Other autism spectrum disorder facts

 The prevalence of ASD has risen since the 1990s.
 Research suggests that the apparent increase is at least partly because of: